ramazanpolat/prodict/README.md

 # Prodict
-Prodict = Dictionary with IDE friendly(auto code completion), dot-accessible attributes
+Prodict = Dictionary with IDE friendly(auto code completion) and dot-accessible attributes

 # Motivation
 Ever wanted to use a `dict` like a class and access keys as attributes?
 Prodict does exactly this.